 This tiny house water heater has automatic gas modulation so it can self-adjust based on different water flows and water temperatures.
 This allows it to stay consistent through all weather conditions.
 The built-in freeze protection also makes it a great choice for chilly climates.

 This system has been designed specifically for RVs, trailers, and tiny houses, which explains why it’s such a popular water heater within the tiny house community.
 It weighs only 26 pounds – a bonus if you have a tiny house on wheels.
 Plus, it has an 80-degree temperature increase capacity – ideal for when winter rolls rounds.

 The Best Water Heater For Rvs And Mobile Homes

 If you’re looking for a water heater for your RV or tiny home on wheels, then you want something compact and lightweight.

 Our Favorite Water Heater For Rvs And Moveable Tiny Homes

 Coming in a pretty neat size, this one also has a fast recovery time – so no waiting around after your partner used up all the water.
 The combined gas/electric option means you can charge up at campsites to get enough energy for around 6 additional gallons of water.

-The best solar water heating for tiny houses is the Duda Solar 200, which offers users an efficient and eco-friendly means of heating water quickly – only requiring a few hours of direct sunlight a day.
+This water heater offers users an efficient and eco-friendly means of heating water quickly – only requiring a few hours of direct sunlight a day.
 However, it is also the most expensive tiny house water heater on our list.